Armaments Center leadership attends presentation of West Point cadets’ capstone projects

 |0

-This work, Armaments Center leadership attends presentation of West Point cadets’ capstone projects, by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Armaments Center leadership attends presentation of West Point cadets’ capstone projects, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.